MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-create-network.md

 ## Create a VM network (no isolation)

 > [!NOTE]
-> While creating the logical network, if you have chosen the option **Create VM network with same name to allow virtual machines to access this logical network directly**, then you can skip the below steps.
+> While creating the logical network, if you have chosen the option **Create VM network with same name to allow virtual machines to access this logical network directly**, then you can skip the following steps.

 To create a VM network, follow these steps: